Tesla, Inc.: Recalls

+Electrically operated door handles

+In August 2026, Tesla began recalling vehicles in China due to difficulty escaping vehicles in a life-threatening situations.
+Electrically operated door handles in the cars may fail to open after an emergency, and the cars lack a clear manual release.
+The recall will involve adding a warning label on the interior door and a software update to automatically lower the windows in a crash.

+Starting January 1, 2027, China will also require a mechanical release on both the inside and outside of every door except the trunk, and Tesla will have to modify its door design to comply.
+Regulators in other countries are also investigating the issue.

+At least 15 people have died in the United States in Teslas where the vehicle's doors would not open following a crash.
+Tesla vehicles use electrically operated door handles with a concealed manual release intended for use when electrical power is unavailable; however the back seat doors in some Model 3 and Model Y vehicles do not have manual releases.

 Fires

-Tesla customers have reported the company as being "slow" to address how their cars can ignite.
+Tesla customers have reported the company as being "slow" to address how its cars can ignite.
 In 2013, a Model S caught fire after the vehicle hit metal debris on a highway in Kent, Washington.
 Tesla confirmed the fire began in the battery pack and was caused by the impact of an object.
 As a result of this and other incidents, Tesla announced its decision to extend its current vehicle warranty to cover fire damage.
 In March 2014, the NHTSA announced that it had closed the investigation into whether the Model S was prone to catch fire, after Tesla said it would provide more protection to its battery packs.
 All Model S cars manufactured after March 6, 2014, have had the 0.25 inch aluminum shield over the battery pack replaced with a new three-layer shield.
 In October 2019, the NHTSA opened an investigation into possible battery defects in Tesla's Model S and X vehicles from 2012 to 2019 that could cause "non-crash" fires.